Solar eclipse of September 22, 1968

-A total solar eclipse occurred on September 22, 1968.
+A total solar eclipse occurred at the Moon's descending node of orbit on Sunday, September 22, 1968, with a magnitude of 1.0099.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 A total solar eclipse occurs when the Moon's apparent diameter is larger than the Sun's, blocking all direct sunlight, turning day into darkness.
 Totality occurs in a narrow path across Earth's surface, with the partial solar eclipse visible over a surrounding region thousands of kilometres wide.
+Occurring about 3.4 days before perigee (on September 25, 1968, at 21:20 UTC), the Moon's apparent diameter was larger.

 Totality was visible from the Soviet Union (today's Russia and Kazakhstan) and Xinjiang in Northwestern China.
+A partial eclipse was visible for parts of Europe, Northeast Africa, West Asia, Central Asia, and South Asia.

 Observation

 Soviet Union

 A company named Opton proposed to the Sternberg Astronomical Institute to observe this solar eclipse in Sary Shagan on the west bank of Lake Balkhash, and also wrote to the Soviet Ministry of Railways for help to get to the destination faster.
 The observation team obtained spectrum of the corona.
 Students also assisted in taking pictures of the corona with MTO-1000 lens.
-Due to the change of temperature, snakes also appeared during the observation.